danielperezr88/pdftables/README.rst

 contains PDF files which are installed from a different repository by running the ``download_test_data.sh`` script.

+    The fixtures are currently unavailable as they are held on a private repository

 We're also using data from http://www.tamirhassan.com/competition/dataset-tools.html which is also installed by the download script.

 *pdftables* contains the core code files